Bonnywaithaka/Bonnywaithaka/README.md

 - 👋 Hi, I’m @Bonnywaithaka
 - 👀 I’m interested in ... software testing
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ...ISQBT
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ..
+OTHERS
 - 📫 How to reach me ...

 <!---